shogo2022/cloud-network-troubleshoot/scenarios/00-tutorial/README.md

 >![awsiam04](./asset/00-awsiam04.jpg)

-2. Configure AWS credential in your machine.
+2. Setup AWS credential in your machine.
 You should follow [the official document](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) to install aws cli on your machine.
 Once installed, you need to configure the credential as below.
 ```
 $ aws configure
 AWS Access Key ID [None]: AKIA********